Frequently Asked Questions Before Your Visa Interview

 If your visa is approved, congratulations!
 Find out more here about what happens after your visa interview.

-What does the embassy or consulate do? > > The embassy or consulate will review your criminal and immigration history, your immigrant visa > application, and all of the other documents you sent them to decide whether you can come to the U.S. > to live as a lawful permanent resident (green card holder). > > The consulate also makes decisions on applications for temporary, or nonimmigrant, visas.
+What does the embassy or consulate do?

+The visa interview is for the the U.S. consulate to review your criminal and immigration history, your immigrant visa application, and all of the other documents you sent them.
+The officer reviewing your case uses these items to decide whether you can come to the U.S. to live as a lawful permanent resident (green card holder).

+The consulate also makes decisions on applications for temporary, or nonimmigrant, visas.

 How do I schedule my immigrant visa interview?